joris-r/bobobib/README.md

   - velocity (with no acceleration)
   - use (fake) gravity force to compute acceleration
   - use acceleration to compute velocity
+  - substraction of vectors
+  - length of a vector
-  - substraction of vector
+  - normalization of a vector

 ## What's next

-  - normalization of vector
+  - compute distance between two vector
   - compute gravity force vector from position
   - the planet definition
   - detect collision with the planet and reaction